uxlfoundation/oneapi-construction-kit/doc/design.md

 The builtin functions are compiled offline into LLVM bitcode (`.bc` files) using `clang`, *not* the platform compiler used to build the OpenCL drivers shared library.
-This matches the frontend used to compile OpenCL C source code in an application using ComputeAorta's OpenCL driver.
+This matches the frontend used to compile OpenCL C source code in an application using the oneAPI Construction Kit's OpenCL driver.
 These bitcode files are compiled into the OpenCL driver, on platforms which support linking binary blobs.
 This is performed by the linker (an `.rc` file on Windows and a small `.asm` file accessing the data section on Linux), while the fallback mechanism transforms the binary into a header file containing a `char` array.

 Compiling the builtins source code to LLVM bitcode is the key to being able to use multiple input languages, both OpenCL C and C++.
 The resulting bitcode files